Instant Pot Southwestern Pork Stew

-Here’s a delicious Southwestern Pork Stew made in the Instant Pot!
-We added sweet potatoes for texture and flavor, but if you prefer a low-carb version just double the peppers and skip the sweet potatoes!
-Use the Diet-Type Index to find more recipes like this one.
+Here’s a delicious Instant Pot Southwestern Pork Stew with bacon, peppers, and sweet potatoes to make in the Instant Pot!
+If you prefer a low-carb version just double the peppers and skip the sweet potatoes!

-It did take us two tries to come up with this combination, (which uses one of those inexpensive pork sirloin tip roasts from Costco for the pork), and we loved it with some cheese and sour cream on top when we tested the recipe, but if you skip that this tasty recipe can be Paleo.
-And if you’d like a low-carb version of this Instant Pot pork stew, just skip the sweet potatoes and add another red pepper.
+It did take us two tries to come up with this combination, which uses one of those inexpensive pork sirloin tip roasts from Costco for the pork.
+And if you’d like a lower-carb version of this Instant Pot pork stew, just skip the sweet potatoes and add another red pepper.
 The sweet potatoes do add some thickening to the stew, so you might need to simmer in the Instant Pot a bit to reduce if you go for the low-carb option.

 More Pork in the Instant Pot: